Category: The Question

 Christmas has always been my favorite holiday.

-To me, Christmas should be the brightest, most beautiful day of the year. one that brings neighbors together, offers a moment to heal, and invites us to reminisce on days gone by.
+To me, Christmas should be the brightest, most beautiful day of the year.
+A day that brings neighbors together, offers a moment to heal, and invites us to reminisce on days gone by.

 A place where Christmas truly unites us all: sharing stories with neighbors, passing down cherished rituals, and wrapping every street in genuine festive cheer.